IPC-2221 / IPC-2152 Compliant

 Do I need magnetics for Ethernet?

-How short should traces be?
+How short should Ethernet traces be?

 Can I use integrated magnetics?